Infowars ban highlights obstacles to cracking down on hate speech

 Then online activist group Sleeping Giants also turned up the heat, tweeting at Spotify, Stitcher, Apple, Facebook, and YouTube to ask repeatedly how certain pieces of Infowars’ content could be said to not violate their terms of service.

 Would Facebook have announced yesterday that it had banned Infowars’ Pages if Stitcher and Apple hadn’t yanked Infowars’ podcasts just hours earlier?
 Would we even be talking about Infowars being banned if YouTube hadn’t issued a strike against the channel in February?
-It’s unlikely that Infowars would have caught the ire of so many online activists if it hadn’t had such a wide reach — with millions of subscribers — and cranked out videos, podcasts, and Facebook posts that all contained multiple violations of hate speech.
+It’s unlikely Infowars would have caught the ire of so many online activists if it hadn’t had such a wide reach — into the millions of subscribers — and cranked out videos, podcasts, and Facebook posts that all contained multiple violations of hate speech policies.

-There are, however, two lessons that I hope that tech companies will take from this.
+There are, however, two lessons I hope tech companies will take from this.
 First, they shouldn’t be afraid to ban prominent, repeated violators of their community standards.

 Aside from a few politicians and commentators wringing their hands about what this means for free speech on Facebook, there have been no en masse calls to investigate Facebook and no protests outside company headquarters.
 Infowars has been left with few defenders, because, well, claiming that child victims of mass shootings are faking it will do that to you.

 Second, the best way to prevent future Infowars from bubbling up to the surface is to find ways to limit the reach of Pages and organizations that repeatedly push hate speech and conspiracy theories.
-Facebook — which seems to have come off looking the worst in this — might have avoided a whole month’s worth of PR headaches if it had years ago stopped allowing Infowars to advertise on Facebook or suggesting that users “like” its Page.
+Facebook — which seems to have come off looking the worst in all this — might have avoided a whole month’s worth of PR headaches if it had years ago stopped allowing Infowars to advertise on its site or refrained from suggesting that users “like” Infowars’ Page.

-Facebook is now trying to stop the spread of fake news by removing the monetization and advertising abilities from Pages that receive too many “false” rankings from its third-party fact-checkers, but that’s not enough.
+Facebook is now trying to stop the spread of fake news by removing monetization and advertising abilities from Pages that receive too many “false” rankings from its third-party fact checkers, but that’s not enough.
 The company also needs to be more transparent about how effective its fact-checking efforts are when it comes to the spread of fake news.
 The company claimed that once its fact-checking partners decide to add a “disputed” label to a story promoting fake news, that story sees a decrease in likes and shares.
 But how many likes and shares does it lose on average?
 And who are some of the biggest repeat offenders when it comes to promoting “disputed” stories?
 These are questions Facebook hasn’t answered yet.

 Most of all, tech companies need to do a better job of enforcing their existing terms of service.
 As Josh Koskoff, a lawyer representing parents of Sandy Hook victims noted yesterday in response to the ban, “Unfortunately, for many of the Sandy Hook families, the damage has already been done.”